Day With(out) Art 2017: ALTERNATE ENDINGS, RADICAL BEGINNINGS

 - The Museum of Contemporary Art, Los Angeles, December 7, 7:00PM, in collaboration with ONE Archives at the USC Libraries and the ONE Archives Foundation, followed by a performance by Kia LaBeija and a discussion featuring Reina Gossett and Kia LaBeija in conversation with Day With(out) Art curators Erin Christovale and Vivian Crockett. (link) (facebook)

-Over 100 partnering institutions across the world will also screen the program on/around December 1st (see below for details)!
+Over 100 partnering institutions across the world also screened the program on/around December 1st (see below for details)!

 New York City, NY